llpeterson/scaling/mpls.md

 packets along this path—any data could be wrapped up in the MPLS header and it would follow the same path, because the intervening routers never look beyond the MPLS header.
-In this regard, an MPLS header is just like an IP tunnel header (excpet only 4 bytes long intead of 20 bytes).
+In this regard, an MPLS header is just like an IP tunnel header (except only 4 bytes long instead of 20 bytes).
 The only issue with sending non-IP traffic along a tunnel, MPLS or otherwise, is what to do with non-IP traffic when it reaches the end of the tunnel.
 The general solution is to carry some sort of demultiplexing identifier in the